Community Health Worker

 COVID – 19 Emergency Reponses:

 - Due to the pandemic the nature of CHW service delivery has moved from in-person direct to virtual service delivery.
 Our offices are closed until June 2021.
 All staff are required to maintain a safe work environment from home, until our office opens again.
 The CHW team connects with residents at a minimum quarterly, coordinates emergency resources and rent assistance, Familiarity with virtual tools such as YouTube, FaceBook, Google Drive, and Zoom to share resources virtually as a team, and connect to residents is essential.
 The pandemic and the wildfires, this year alone, have affected our residents and community in unpredictable ways, and the ability to adapt to new and changing crisis response is critical.

 Required Knowledge and Skills:

-- Knowledge of and experience working with diverse populations, preferably experience related to issues of poverty, leadership development, neighborhood improvement, health care, health equity promotion, public health and/or community development.
+- Knowledge of and experience working (one-on-one and in groups) with diverse populations, preferably experience related to issues of poverty, leadership development, neighborhood improvement, health care, health equity promotion, public health and/or community development.